Two Penny Blue Value Guide

 Complete price guide for the Two Penny Blue - Second Stamp Ever Issued (1840).
 Current market value, investment potential, and expert identification tips for this scarce United Kingdom treasure.

-About the Two Penny Blue
+What Is the Two Penny Blue and Why Is It Valuable?

 The Two Penny Blue - Second Stamp Ever Issued is one of the most scarce and valuable stamps in philatelic history.
 Issued by United Kingdom in 1840, this remarkable stamp has achieved legendary status among collectors worldwide, with a current market value of $1,500-8,000.